nuzhatzari/CurrenyConverter/README.md

 3. Select the currency to update the base currency.
 Now the Home screen will show the list of currencies with selected currency as the base currency.

-IV.
-Which architecture would you use for the required task below?
-Why?

-Ans.
-I have used VIPER architecture in the above sample because it simplifies complex projects and it was descriped in the task that this currency converter is a component is a large-scaled project.
+I have used VIPER architecture in the above sample because it simplifies complex projects.
 This architecture sets clear responsibilities for each module, and is good while working in a large team because multiple developers can work simultaneously.

 Note: I have not used fixer.io api because the free version has restricted access.